NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

 2. A particular network service on a computer running Windows Server 2012 R2 that you are responsible for managing is not functioning correctly.
-You suspect that the service is listening on a TCP port that Windows Firewall is configured to block, but you don’t know which TCP port the service uses.
+You suspect that the service is listening on a TCP port that Windows Firewall is configured to block, but you don't know which TCP port the service uses.
 Which of the following tools should you use to determine this information?